Sahara India Pariwar

 Sahara India Pariwar (pariwar being Hindi for "family") is an Indian conglomerate headquartered in Lucknow, Uttar Pradesh, India.
 The group operates in numerous business sectors.

-Long accused of shady business practices including money laundering and running ponzi schemes, the group has been also referred to as "India's Swiss Bank".
+It has been long accused of shady business practices including money laundering and running ponzi schemes, the group has been also referred to as "India's Swiss Bank".
 The group is currently embroiled in Sahara India Pariwar investor fraud case.

 Businesses

-Sahara India Pariwar was founded by Subrata Roy Sahara in 1978.
+Sahara India Pariwar was founded by Subrata Roy, (also fondly called as 'Sahara Shree'), Sahara in 1978.
 In 2004, Sahara group was termed by the Time magazine as 'the second largest employer in India' after the state-owned Indian Railways.
 As of 2013, the group operated more than 5,000 establishments across India with the employee strength around 1.2 million (both field and office) under the Sahara India umbrella.

 The group has been also called "the Swiss Bank of India" where "the high and mighty keep their unaccounted money".

-The group has operated numerous business sectors such as finance, infrastructure & housing, real estate, sports, power, manufacturing, media & entertainment, health care, life insurance, educational institute, offline online education (edunguru), retail, E-commerce (online/offline shopping), electrical vehicle (Sahara evols), hospital, artificial intelligence, hospitality, and co-operative society.
+The group has operated numerous business sectors such as finance, infrastructure & housing, real estate, sports, power, manufacturing, news & entertainment, health care, life insurance, educational institute, offline online education (edunguru), retail, E-commerce (online/offline shopping), electrical vehicle (Sahara evols), hospital, artificial intelligence, hospitality, and co-operative society.
 The group has been a major promoter of sports in India and was the title sponsor of the Indian national cricket team, Indian national hockey team, Bangladesh national cricket team, and Force India Formula One team among others.